-Andy Warbol made an out-of-court settlement with photographer Patricia Caulfield after he used one of her pictures on a silk screen print in 1964.
-Ms Caulfield had taken a picture of flowers for a photography magazine and was outraged when she saw the silk screen copy of the image hanging on the walls of a New York gallery.
-The pop-artist, best known for his psychedelic pictures of Mari-lyn Monroe and Campbell's soup, agreed to give Caulifield a royalty for future use of the image as well as two of the paintings.
+Andy Warhol made an out-of-court settlement with photographer Patricia Caulfield after he used one of her pictures on a slik screen print in 1964.
+Ms Caulfield had taken a picture of flowers for had taken a picture of flowers for a photography magazine and was outraged when she saw the silk screen copy of the image hanging on the walls of a New York gallery.
+The pop-artist, best known for his psychedelic pictures of Marilyn Monroe and Campbell's soup, agreed to give Caulifield a royalty for future use of the image as well as two of the paintings.